fireundubh/pyro/README.md

 * The `<Folders>` tag and `NoRecurse` attribute are supported.
 * The `<Imports>` tag and child elements are required for third-party libraries.

+### Supports automatic packaging with BSarch

+You can package scripts into BSA and BA2 archives with [BSArch](https://www.nexusmods.com/newvegas/mods/64745).

+1. Set the path to `bsarch.exe` in `pyro.ini`.
+2. Use the `-p` argument for TESV and SSE projects or the `-f -p` arguments for FO4 projects.
+3. Add an `Archive` attribute to the `PapyrusProject` root element.
+4. Fill that attribute's value with the absolute path to the destination BSA or BA2 archive.
+5. Compile as normal and the compiled scripts will be automatically packaged.

+#### Notes

+* A temporary folder will be created and deleted at the `TempPath` specified in `pyro.ini`.
+* The compiled scripts to be packaged will be copied there.
+* The folder will be removed if the procedure is successful.

-#### Notes: Release/Final/Optimize
+### Supports Release/Final/Optimize

 * The `Release` and `Final` attributes are supported by only the FO4 compiler.
 * The `Optimize` attributed is supported for all games.
-* The custom PPJ parser will ignore unsupported attributes.
+* The built-in PPJ parser will ignore unsupported attributes.

-#### Notes: Performance
+### Performance

 The native PPJ compiler for FO4 is on average 70 milliseconds faster per script.

-Tested with quad core processor and six scripts.
+Tested with i5-3570k @ 3.4 GHz and six scripts.

 ## Examples